mozdevs/Animation-examples/README.md

 or alternately, git clone and open index.html to browse examples locally.

 ##Contribute
 All contributions welcome.
-If you have an example showing off a particular feature of the API, create a branch for it and submit a Pull Request.
+If you have an example showing off a particular feature of the API, create a branch for it and submit a PR.<br />
-If you encounter any bugs or need to discuss anything, use the issue tracker.
+For bugs and general discussion, use the issue tracker.